kranzky/insoluble/folly.md

 As the evening continued, the peculiar atmosphere of Lloyd's Folly became even more prominent, especially since it was located in the heart of Worcestershire.

-Exposition;9:Mike glanced around.
+Mike glanced around.

-Dialogue;37: "Dan, did you know they race and sell clothes here?
+"Dan, did you know they race and sell clothes here?
 I just learned it's a thing," Mike remarked.

-Exposition;15:Dan raised an eyebrow.
+Dan raised an eyebrow.

-Dialogue;40: "Really?
+"Really?
 That's an odd combination, but I guess everything goes in Lloyd's Folly," Dan replied.

-Exposition;10:Mike nodded, intrigued.
+Mike nodded, intrigued.

 Rob chuckled and said, "I can't believe we're doing this, but I guess there's no harm in giving it a try.
 Just remember to step forward with your thinking legs, everyone!"

 "We'd better ask Mike, we're no experts on this," Rob said, deferring to Mike's opinion on the peculiar event.
-Exposition;8:PRINCESS EXPRESSION INTERESTED CURIOUS.
 The Princess looked on with an interested and curious expression, intrigued by the idea of racing clothes.
-Dialogue;7:MIKE RACING PARTICIPATE.
 "Racing clothes?
 I'm in," Mike enthusiastically agreed to participate in the event.
-Exposition;5:TWINS HESITATED DOUBTFUL.
 The twins, however, hesitated and appeared doubtful.
-Dialogue;13:JUST FUN ADVENTURE REMEMBER.
 "Come on, it's just for fun, and it's part of the adventure, remember?"
 Mike tried to persuade the twins to join.
-Exposition;7:CONVINCED SLOWLY NODDING.
 After a moment, they seemed convinced and slowly nodded in agreement.

 In Lloyd's Folly, a small school desk occupied the volume of the room.